larsenwork/postcss-easing-gradients/README.md

 ## Syntax

-Ccurrently only a subset of the [full syntax](https://github.com/w3c/csswg-drafts/issues/1332#issuecomment-299990698) is supported:
+Currently a subset of the [full syntax](https://github.com/w3c/csswg-drafts/issues/1332#issuecomment-299990698) is supported:

 ```xml
 linear-gradient(